The Dutchess: Singles

-Promotional singles

 "Pick It Up" was released as promotional single exclusively to Japan on January 1, 2007.
 The song "Here I Come" was released as promotional single in Australia and New Zealand on January 19, 2008.
 It reached the top-forty in both countries.

-Critical reception
+Reception and legacy

 Critical response to The Dutchess was mixed.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 58, based on 15 reviews, which indicates "mixed or average reviews".
+"Big Girls Don't Cry" was nominated for a Grammy Award for Best Female Pop Vocal Performance.
 Leah Greenblatt wrote for Entertainment Weekly that "Though not every track is a gem, The Dutchess reaches further than most albums by contemporary divas," prov[ing] that she's earned her Black Eyed independence – and perhaps even her new royal title."
 Bill Lamb of About.com agreed, writing that it "is one of the top debuts of the year, [which] is good enough to pull into question the wisdom of Fergie sticking with the Black Eyed Peas or considering striking out on her own. [...]
 Adventurous, bold, and a whole lot of fun, she is an artist to be relished."
 Uncut called it "one of the most rambunctiously entertaining and high-spirited records of 2006," while Robert Christgau gave the album a "choice cut", praising the tracks "Fergalicious" and "London Bridge".
 Kathryn Perry of The Boston Phoenix named the album "an eclectic, danceable collection of hip-hop, R&B, and pop confections," while Rob Sheffield of Rolling Stone called it "a shameless solo debut full of Eighties-style electro bangers."
 Dan Gennoe of Yahoo!
 Music saw the album as "an exceptionally random R&B mixtape," but perceived that while "be[ing] loaded with future hits and staggering imagination, it's also fundamentally flawed."